DaanGerrits/chatter/README.md

 # Chatter
 This is a realtime cross platform chat application prototype.
+While there are already multiple great chat apps like WhatsApp and Telegram, I believe there is always a place for new approaches.

 ### Tools
 On the back-end we are running a NodeJS width Express app.
 The client app will be build with Mithril.
 The code for both the server and client apps will be written in TypeScript.